arh1/presentation-d8-migrate-csv-importer/slides/pipeline.md

 ~Notes:

+* All fields pass through process pipeline
-* Can chain multiple process plugins together in a pipeline
+* Can chain multiple process plugins together
+* Each plugin should do only one thing
 * Output of one plugin passed on as input to the next
 * Source key only needed on first plugin